ignotaC/epicanime/README.md

 Ghost Hound - quite a mystery.
 You don't get all answers.

-SNAFU romantic comedy - two seasons - worth watching, this show also answers why harem is always shit.
+SNAFU romantic comedy - three seasons - worth watching, this show also answers why harem is always shit.
 Obvious ofc.

 The "Hentai" Prince and the Stony Cat. - nice

 Is this A Zombie? -- All seasons/ova.
 It is actualy original in some ways.
 Lots of lame thing too tbh.

 Akudama Drive - very rare anime starts as shit, than it's acceptable but at the end you find it very decent.

+Sakugan - somehow nice.

 Classroom of the Elite ( the hero is interesting )